SDS-192-Intro/CSC120-FinalProject-2/README.md

  - `cheatsheet.md`
  - Completed `rubric.md`

+## Design Justification
+I decided to have a game class, a main class (that called the game class so I wouldn't have to have a huge main in game), a Room class, various rooms that inherited from the room, and an item class.
+I considered having a cat class but thought it would be easier to keep the information about location in the game class so I would have to attach a cat to the game and then say this.cat.location.

 ## Additional Reflection Questions
  - What was your **overall approach** to tackling this project?
  - What **new thing(s)** did you learn / figure out in completing this project?